arikkfir/greenstar/README.md

 ### Telepresence setup

 Install Telepresence by following [this guide](https://www.getambassador.io/docs/telepresence-oss/latest/install).
+Note that this will add the `ambassador` namespace to the cluster.

 It's also possible you'll need to [apply these changes](https://www.getambassador.io/docs/telepresence-oss/latest/troubleshooting#volume-mounts-are-not-working-on-macos) if you need to have volume mounts working on macOS.